Medically reviewed by Amanda Savage, edited 20/07/2023

 What Causes Tight Pelvic Muscles?

 Overactive, tight pelvic floor muscles often develop over a long period from a combination of these factors:

 - Too much pelvic floor exercise - Exercising your pelvic floor too often can prevent your muscles from having time to heal.
 It is recommend that you limit your exercises to 3-4 times a day.
 Within an exercise, rest your pelvic floor for as long as it is contracted for, and make sure it is a full relax and you breath normally throughout.

 - Incorrectly exercising your pelvic floor - Exercising your pelvic floor incorrectly can cause areas of muscle tension and weakness.
 Learn how to contract the correct muscles here.

 - Pelvic surgery - Undergoing any surgery in the pelvis can lead to nerve and muscle damage.

 - Pelvic infection - If you have an infection, the inflamed tissue will tighten and swell.

-Emotional or mental factors - You may tense your pelvic floor as response to abuse.
-This can result in anxiety around relaxing these muscles, leaving them consistently contracted.
+- Emotional or mental factors - You may tense your pelvic floor as response to past experiences or traumas.
+Even every day stresses can result in muscle tensing habits.
+Consistently contracted muscles can become painful.

 - Poor posture - The human skeleton is reliant on each of its components to support and move your body.
 This means that if you have a poor posture, some parts become overworked to compensate for others.
 Read more about how poor posture can cause pelvic pain here.